 Don’t let the ingredient list or techniques scare you off.
 It’s elaborate but easy.
 Mostly you are preparing the different parts and then gently composing the finished dish on a platter.
 Watching Alexis’ face as she entered the dining room with this big beautiful dish, bursting with well-deserved pride, really made me think this is going to be a terrific holiday season.

-- 4 cups cooked Rancho Gordo Rebosero or Eye of the Goat beans
+- 4 cups cooked Rancho Gordo heirloom beans, such as Rebosero, Eye of the Goat, or Whipple

 - 4 cups cooked Rancho Gordo Wild Rice